fortes/mashpress/README.md

 This is a poorly-coded, barely-usable bundle of bloated line noise that makes a mockery of 40 years of Computer Science.

+## Features

+* OpenID delegation (two lines of code)
+* Google Analytics integration (written while drunk)
+* Feedburner integration (any child could do this)
+* No comments
+* No documentation
+* No import function from other blog engines
+* No tags or categories

 ## Installation and use

 If these words don't make sense to you, I recommend finding a different solution to the problem you are trying to solve.